1,000+ Opportunities

 Typically, real property may receive an amortization that can be as long as 15 years; while personal property, such as equipment, generally receives a much shorter amortization, usually between 5-10 years.
 Administrative Procedures Manual Community Development Block Grant FAQ Answer 5 questions about our new website.

-Based on current listing details, eligibility includes: See the Arkansas grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: See the Arkansas grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.